Raihan: World tour

-Raihan is the third Malaysian artist to perform at the Royal Albert Hall after Siti Nurhaliza and late Sudirman Arshad, and the first artist to perform for the second time (in 2008) for Evening of Inspiration for Islamic Relief UK, where they also have launched their twelfth album, Selawat for the celebration of Mawlid in the very same hall.
-In 2004, they had a large tour in France covering seven cities: Bordeaux, Marseille, Nantes, Strasbourg, Lille, Lyon and Paris.
-They also had done a road tour in United Kingdom in cities including Glasgow, Edinburgh, Manchester, Birmingham, Cardiff, Bristol and Wembley.
-On 16 July 2005, they have been invited to perform at Canada's Wonderland in Toronto to entertain Muslim visitors.
-So far they have performed in: Australia, Canada, China, France, Great Britain, Hong Kong, Indonesia, Ireland, Kuwait, Russia, Singapore, Saudi Arabia, South Africa, Thailand, Trinidad and Tobago and United States.
-By 2005, they have performed concerts in Indonesia more than ten times, Thailand six times, United Kingdom four times and South Africa three times.
+Raihan is the third Malaysian group to perform at the Royal Albert Hall after Siti Nurhaliza and late Sudirman Arshad, and the first artist to perform for the second time (in 2008) for Evening of Inspiration for Islamic Relief UK, when they also launched their twelfth album, Selawat for the celebration of Mawlid.
+In 2004, they toured France covering seven cities: Bordeaux, Marseille, Nantes, Strasbourg, Lille, Lyon and Paris.
+They also had a road tour in United Kingdom in cities, including Glasgow, Edinburgh, Manchester, Birmingham, Cardiff, Bristol and Wembley.
+On 16 July 2005, they were invited to perform at Canada's Wonderland in Toronto to entertain Muslim visitors.
+They have performed in: Australia, Canada, China, France, Great Britain, Hong Kong, Indonesia, Ireland, Kuwait, Russia, Singapore, Saudi Arabia, South Africa, Thailand, Trinidad and Tobago and United States.
+By 2005, they have performed in Indonesia more than ten times, Thailand six times, United Kingdom four times and South Africa three times.